HB319 Alabama 2018 Session

 - Board of Massage Therapy, boards and commissions, criminal history background check required for licensees, sexual misconduct further provided for, certain reporting requirements provided for, Secs.
 34-43-12, 34-43-13, 34-43-14, 34-43-15 am'd.

-This bill would require the Alabama Board of Massage Therapy to refer any incidents of alleged misconduct to the local district attorney for investigation and prosecution.
+HB 319 would require the Alabama Board of Massage Therapy to perform criminal history background checks for all massage therapist license applicants and renewals, add reporting for sexual misconduct, and refer misconduct cases to the district attorney for prosecution.

 - Subjects